 Samosa sauce recipes come in a variety of textures and flavors, from sweet tamarind chutney, green chutney (like coriander chutney), tomato chutney (also known as red chutney) and yogurt dips.
-My favorite dip for a crispy samosa, especially for my favorite Shrimp & Potato Samosas, is a creamy and refreshing yogurt sauce.
-Raita is the perfect cooling sauce for spicy Indian food, adding refreshing flavor to the deep, warm spices we love.

-Yogurt: I prefer Greek yogurt in this raita recipe, and with the juicy shredded cucumbers, it’s the perfect consistency.
+Yogurt: I prefer Greek yogurt in this raita recipe, and with the juicy shredded cucumbers, it's the perfect consistency.
+If using regular yogurt, be sure to strain your cucumbers very to reduce the liquid.

 Cilantro: the perfect fresh flavor to compliment your cucumber and yogurt.
 Substitute chives or Italian parsley, if needed.

-Full measurements and directions included in the printable recipe card below.
+Full ingredient list and measurements included in the printable recipe card below.

 To begin, dice or grate cucumber into your medium bowl of yogurt.
 If using regular yogurt (not the thicker Greek-style yogurt), take a few extra minutes to leave your cucumbers in a sieve and let them drain while you assemble the other ingredients.
 If using thick yogurt, I find the cucumber juice creates the perfect texture, so no need to drain.

-Add the fresh grated garlic clove, diced cilantro and mint, lime juice and cumin to the yogurt.
-Stir to combine.
 If you drained your cucumbers in a sieve, use the back of a wooden spoon to gently press on the cucumbers to extract any excess moisture.
 Add cucumbers to raita.

-Taste and adjust seasoning.
 Keep in mind the garlic flavor will build a bit with time, but adjust lime, cumin and salt to your taste.

 If serving within 30 minutes, leave the sauce at room temperature.
 When ready to serve, top raita with a drizzle of olive oil and an additional sprinkle of fresh herbs.

 Perfect as a dipping sauce for Easy Baked Indian Samosa Recipe or Indian Spiced Salmon, or even as a salad dressing or charcuterie board sauce.

-FAQ’s and Serving Suggestions
+FAQ's and Serving Suggestions:

 Yogurt based raita is one of the most popular sauces to serve with Indian cuisine (including Shrimp and Vegetable Samosa, chicken samosas, tandoori chicken and Spiced Salmon) particularly because the refreshing sauce has a cooling effect on richly spiced foods.
 So as a rule, I don’t recommend making your cooling sauce very spicy.
 But if you’re serving it with a simple meal that needs a little extra kick, add a pinch of cayenne pepper, or a tablespoon of finely diced green chiles to the sauce for a unique taste and texture.